tyntec/github-action-sms/README.md

 # tyntec SMS GitHub Action

-This action sends an SMS using tyntec SMS API and blocks 500 milliseconds.
+This action sends an SMS using tyntec SMS API.

 ## Inputs